jonlpersson/ed-latimore/site/_drafts/how-to-cheer-yourself-up-5-methods-that-work.md

 When you smile or laugh, your brain releases neurotransmitters like serotonin, dopamine, and oxytocin.
 These neurotransmitters make you feel happy and put you in a better mood.

 The kicker is that it doesn't matter what your initial state is.
 You could be sad, angry, or frustrated.
-The mere act of laughing and smiling triggers neurochemical changes in your brain that will put you in a better mood.
+The mere act of laughing and smiling triggers neurochemical changes in your brain that will put you in a better mood. ([Learn more about that here](https://www.webmd.com/mental-health/news/20190411/science-says-smiling-helps-you-get-happy){: target="_blank" rel="noopener noreferrer"})

-Any comedy Tv shows or Netflix series that you find amusing will do great.
+Any comedy, Tv show, or Netflix series that you find amusing will do great.
 It's amazing what a 30-minute episode of "It's Always Sunny In Philadelphia" does for my mood.
 I'm not recommending that show to everyone.
 I'm just using it as an example of a show with an obvious comedy lean that I watch to inspire you to find yours.

 Also, I suppose it doesn't have to technically be a funny movie or show.
 Anything that gets you laughing and having a good time will work.
 Going to a comedy show or reading something funny works just as well.&nbsp;